leds-org/leds-tools-public/docs/tools/mdd/made/lang.md

 title: Understanding the Language
 ---

-MADE`s language is compose of following parts:
+MADE`s language is compose of following parts: Project,Team, Backlog, TimeBox, Roadmap, and Process.

-1. Project
-2. Team
-3. Backlog
-4. TimeBox
-5. Roadmap
-6. Process

 ## Project